 - Affidavits (January 2 to December): Appraisers, and Apprentices field verify all affidavits of sale price for improved residential property for determination if sale is a valid "arms-length transaction" and useable as a comparable.
 Affidavits are submitted by owners throughout the year and in accordance with the law, are kept confidential. - New Construction Permits (January 2 of current year to January 31 of following year): Appraisers and Apprentices field review all properties that have been issued new construction permits.
 This process includes: locating the property; interviewing the property owner to determine interior property characteristics; collecting exterior data; measuring the exterior of the structure(s); drawing a floor plan of the structure(s) and enter all relevant data in to ProVal and Ascend computer databases. - Land Splits/ Merges (January 2 to December 31): Appraisers and Apprentices field review parcels of land that have been split or combined by the mapping department.
 Properties must be checked for correct location of improvements and correct land values on newly created parcels.
+Ownership is verified and entered via referenced deed or other supporting documents attached to Lot Split/Merges when processed in Mapping Department.
 This is an ongoing process, but all reviews must be completed prior to all properties being reappraised and prior to the notice of value being mailed each year. - Agricultural/ Grazing Land Review (January 2 to December 31): Under the supervision of the commercial chief appraiser, one appraiser is assigned to review all new applications for an agricultural or grazing special method of valuation.
 The appraiser field reviews all parcels and approves or denies the application.
 Appraiser completes the data entry for the approved parcels and notifies the owner of approval by mail.
 Properties that are denied are sometimes protested and appraiser must defend the decision to deny in a protest hearing if necessary. - CAMA (computer assisted mass appraisal) Modeling (February 1 to March 1): Residential Chief Appraisers prepare and generate new statistical "models" for use in yearly reappraisal. - Data Entry (January 2 to December 31): Appraisers, Apprentices, and Assessment Specialists complete data entry of all information acquired from field work.
 Supervisors and quality control specialists perform quality control measures.